gusutabopb/aioinflux/docs/usage.rst

     {'time': 1439856360000000000, 'index': 56, 'location': 'santa_monica', 'randtag': '2'}
     {'time': 1439856720000000000, 'index': 65, 'location': 'santa_monica', 'randtag': '3'}

-Besides explicitly parsing a with a raw JSON response, :class:`~aioinflux.iterutils.iterpoints` is also used by :class:`~aioinflux.iterutils.InfluxDBResult` and :class:`~aioinflux.iterutils.InfluxDBChunkedResult` when using ``iterable`` mode:
+Besides explicitly parsing a with a raw JSON response, |iterpoints|
+is also used by :class:`~aioinflux.iterutils.InfluxDBResult` and :class:`~aioinflux.iterutils.InfluxDBChunkedResult` when using ``iterable`` mode: